-If you live far from one of the asylum offices, your interview might be scheduled a bit later than within the 43 days.
+If you live far from one of the asylum offices, your interview might be scheduled a bit later than within the 43 day timeframe.
 This will depend on when an asylum officer can travel close to your location.
 Note that you will be interviewed only after you (and all your children included in the asylum application who are older than 14) have been fingerprinted.
-If you are not fingerprinted by the date of your scheduled asylum interview, the asylum office will reschedule your interview to a later date, after you get fingerprinted.
+If you are not fingerprinted by the date of your scheduled asylum interview, the asylum office will reschedule your interview to a later date.

-Within 60 days after USCIS receives your complete asylum application, including your interview, you will be asked to return to the asylum office to receive the decision of the asylum officer or the decision will be mailed to you.
-The asylum officer will either grant your asylum application or refer your application to the Immigration Court.
+Within 60 days after USCIS receives your complete asylum application, including your interview, you will receive your decision.
+The asylum officer will either grant your asylum application or deny it and refer your application to the Immigration Court.

 What Will Happen if Your Affirmative Application Referred to Immigration Court

-Remember that it is extremely important that you are fully prepared for your merits hearing.
-Therefore, an expedited hearing date might not give you enough time to present your asylum case as well as possible.
+However, it is extremely important that you are fully prepared for your merits hearing.
+In some instances, an expedited hearing date might not give you enough time to present your asylum case as well as you might like.
 If you feel that you will need more time to prepare your case, you can decline expedited hearing.
-If you waive your right to an expedited hearing, your merits hearing will take place approximately eight months to a year after your case was referred to the Immigration Court.
+If you waive your right to an expedited hearing, your merits hearing may be a year or two after your case was referred to the Immigration Court.

 How the Timing of Your Asylum Application Affects Your Eligibility for Employment Authorization

-If your asylum case has been pending for more than 150 days (since you filed your complete asylum application with USCIS), you will be eligible for employment authorization while awaiting the decision on your case.
+If your asylum case has been pending for more than 150 days (since you filed your complete asylum application with USCIS), you will be eligible to apply for an employment authorization document (EAD) while awaiting the decision on your case.
 The government works very hard to make sure this doesn't happen, however.